stephen1-hub/Codveda-Internship-Data-Science/Task_1_Data_Cleaning_Churn/README.md

 - NumPy

 ### Outcome
-A clean and structured churn dataset ready for exploratory data analysis and machine learning.
+A clean and structured churn dataset, saved as a CSV file, ready for exploratory data analysis and machine learning.